ekoindia/openapi-spec/markdown/README.md

 ## 1. Sender APIs

 ### 1.1 Get Sender Profile API
 Use this API to check if the sender has been created on the platform.
-If the sender exists, use the Get Sender Information and Verify OTP API to retrieve details such as the sender's monthly limit, used balance, and remaining balance.
+If the sender exists, use this API to retrieve details such as the sender's monthly limit, used balance, and remaining balance.
 If the sender does not exist, create the sender before using other services.

 #### Details
 - **Method:** GET